asifthewebguy/Shorts-Auto-Next/README.md

-# Shorts Auto Next
+# YouTube Shorts Auto Next

-A chrome extension to automatically advance to the next Short by checking the playback time.
+A chrome extension to automatically advance to the next YouTube Short by checking the playback time.

 ## Features